watertap-org/watertap/docs/how_to_guides/how_to_use_debugging_solver_wrapper.rst

 Example behavior with debugging mode
 ---------------------------------------
-Adding the aforementioned import to the module and calling ``activate()`` results in the printout below:
+Adding the aforementioned import to the module and calling ``activate()`` results in the printout below before being routed to an Interactive Python window:

 .. code-block:: text